minprog/app-studio/40 Problem Sets/70 Models/20 Assignment.md

 - `TodoManager`

     A singleton class that groups some common functionality.
 It contains the list of `TodoList`s for your application, and it has two functions that are reponsible for persistence of the lists between application runs: `readTodos` and `writeTodos`.

+## Notes

+- You do not need to support all suggested fields for `TodoItem`.
+It does need to have `title` and `completed` fields.
+- The user interface should clearly represent whether a todo item has been marked as "done".
+- As usual, your app needs to support landscape and portrait orientations.